9999years/daily-dles/README.md

   photo was taken in, then play a trivia quiz about that state
 * [Travle](https://travle.earth/): Find the shortest route between two countries
 * [Unzoomed](https://www.unzoomed.com/en): Identify a city from satellite imagery
+* [FoodGuessr](https://www.foodguessr.com/): Guess what country a food is from based on photos, ingredients, and the dish's recipe

 ## Movies & TV